prevwong/craft.js/packages/docs/docs/guides/save-load.md

 When you click on the button now, it should copy the compressed base64 string to the clipboard.

 ## Load state
 Now let's implement the Load State button in our Topbar component.
-We will display a Dialog box when the button is clicked, and our users would be able to paste the compressed base64 string here.
+We will display a Dialog box when the button is clicked, and our users will be able to paste the compressed base64 string there.

-Then, we would need to work in reverse to obtain the original JSON provided by our editor.
+Then, we will need to work in reverse to obtain the original JSON provided by our editor.
 Finally, we'll call the `deserialize` action which will result in the editor replacing all the current Nodes in the editor with the deserialized output.

 ```jsx {12-14,40-83}
 import React, { useState } from "react";